top of page

 Fishery Biologist

-Site Supervisor since 2012 (has worked with AmeriCorps Members since 2006)
+Site Supervisor since 2012 (Working with AmeriCorps Members since 2006)

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-Providing a unique learning experience for young professionals.
+I enjoy providing a unique learning experience for young professionals.
 The biggest challenge for young professionals entering into the field of fisheries management is acquiring relevant field experience.
-Through this experience WSP Members also learn if they truly have the passion to dedicate their career to natural resource management.
-However, the biggest reward is seeing previous Members become successful managers of their own program and knowing that you helped them to get where they are today.
+Through this experience, WSP Corpsmembers also learn if they truly have the passion to dedicate their career to natural resource management.
+However, the biggest reward is seeing previous Corpsmembers become successful managers of their own program and knowing that you helped them to get where they are today.

-WSP Members have increased the capacity of our program to both collect data on critically endangered Coho salmon and expand the message to the surrounding community.
+WSP Corpsmembers have increased the capacity of our program to both collect data on critically endangered Coho salmon and expand the message to the surrounding community.

 Brentley McNeill